What is GlobalG.A.P. Certification?

 - It is designed for retailers, manufacturers, and producers with G.A.P. expertise who worked together to create it.

-Who needs to be certified with this Certification?
+Who needs to be certified with GLOBALG.A.P.
+Certification?

 It is becoming a compulsory standard.
 Most retailers now require it as evidence of good agricultural/fish farming practices.

 - Producers of crops and farmers raising animals or fish to produce food for human consumption need this certification.
 Without it, their products cannot be stocked by those retailers.

 - Increasingly, exporters to Europe and other markets areas (Asia and America) also need to comply with the production standards determined by the GLOBALG.A.P. certification scheme.

 - Must be a legal entity – Agricultural Production and trading, and legally contract with and represent the group members and production sites.

 - A legal entity that manages the Q.M.S. becomes the sole holder of this certification.

 - Members of a producer group are not legal certificate holders.